eth-sri/ELINA/README.md

-      Copy the source files in "java_interface" directory into "japron/apron" directory Replace the Makefile in "japron" directory with the Makefile in "java_interface" directory. run "make" in the APRON_PATH/japron
+      Copy the source files in "java_interface" directory into "japron/apron" directory Replace the Makefile in "japron" directory with the Makefile in "java_interface" directory. run "make" in "japron" directory.
       run "sudo make install" to install the updated "libjapron.so" file.
       Initialize the APRON Manager as:
         man = new OptOctagon();